peterWSU109/ThermalPi/README.md

 3) GPIO 24 toggles a relay that activates a case fan

 ### Misc.
 Components
-This project was for stand alone device that could operate on a 5v cellphone battery, the following items helped acheive this goal:
+The following components helped acheive the above integration

 1) 3-way toggle switch for battery-off-wall operation
 2) 2 Reed relays.
 Operating voltage ~3volts and can switch at least 500ma at 5v (used for fan and backlight, ordered off of digi-key)